 The past has likely made clear that your team needs the right mindset to make any initiative work.
 Want to work in a more agile way?
 Agile is a mindset.
 Want to break through the silos within your service departments?
 ESM requires collaboration.
 Want to make AI and automation a success?
 It’ll only work if your team knows that doing so won’t make them redundant.
 And that, too, requires a change in mindset.

-Changes in thinking are how trends like ESM, AI, and Agile continue to push the people aspect to the forefront of service management.
+Changes in thinking are how trends like ESM, AI, and Agile continue to push the people aspect to the forefront of service management and ITSM in 2020.
 How is your organization driving such changes?
 Please let me know in the comments.